Alcohol and Drug Abuse and Treatment Statistics in Maryland

 The length of time detox varies from several days to several weeks.
 It is not a substitute for rehab, but instead the first step toward recovery.

-Once you are in a substance-free state, you can begin treatment for your alcohol misuse or SUD.
+Once you are in a substance-free state, you can begin treatment for your alcohol or drug abuse.

 Specialized Alcohol and Drug Rehab in Maryland